adtzlr/ttb/docs/api/functions/voigtstrain.md

 ## Voigtstrain

-**Description:** Import a strain array in voigt storage.
+Import a strain array in voigt storage.
 As this Module does not use doubled shear items for the symmetric voigt-like storage a strain-like array has to be imported rather than assigned to a Tensor.
 - `ndi` number of direct compononets
 - `nshear` number of shear components
 - `ngens` dimension of strain array